VioletteCrochet/NodeFinalAPI/README.md

 https://github.com/OlivierCrochet/NodeFinalAPI.git`

 **Finaly**
-Go into your new directory and start the server: `cd NodeFinalAPI`
+Go into your new directory: `cd NodeFinalAPI`
 Install dependencies with: `npm install`
-Go into your new directory and start the server: `cd NodeFinalAPI`
+Start the server: `cd NodeFinalAPI`
 `node server.js [username] [password] [port]`
 You have to precise with which user you want to connect to the database:
 - Administrator, with read an write permission on the database, username: admin, password: passwordAdmin;